dragonfly-science/seabirds.net/README.markdown

 ## Twitter and social sharing

 A widget will be placed on the front page that displays all tweets made by @seabirders, the twitter handle of the WSU.
-Social sharing buttons wil be placed on posts, and by announcements, allowing them to be tweeted, posted on facebook, emailed, or posted via googleplus.
+Social sharing buttons will be placed on posts, and by announcements, allowing them to be tweeted, posted on facebook, emailed, or posted via googleplus.